mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 **Improvements**

 * **Create Project**
-  At the end of project creation, an animation, representing a tuna riding a rocket, will **celebrate its success**!
+  At the end of project creation, an animation will **celebrate its success**!

 * **Design - Proxies**
   With the 'delete' button in the detail of each Proxy, you can now **delete proxies** from DevOps Console.